-Should you prefer something that doesn’t involve getting your hands dirty, Mike’s at Venetia also has you covered; chicken marsala, ribeye, seafood fra diablo and fresh mahi mahi are among the many entrees available.
+Should you prefer something that doesn’t involve getting your hands dirty, Mike’s at Venetia also has you covered; chicken marsala, ribeye, seafood fra diablo, and fresh mahi mahi are among the many entrees available.
 Order your food and then sit back and enjoy a look at the Port of Miami and Biscayne Bay.

 Mike’s at Venetia is located at 555 NE 15th Street, Miami, FL 33132.
 For more information, visit their official website or call 305-374-5731.

-No. 3 Social is located at 50 NW 24th Street, Miami, FL 33127.
+Rosa Sky is located at 115 SW 8th Street, 22nd Floor, Miami, FL 33130.
 For more information, visit their official website.

 You haven’t seen Little Havana until you’ve seen it from Terras, Little Havana’s popular rooftop bar and restaurant.
 The menu is small but mighty with an emphasis on shareable plates; this is one place you’ll definitely want to visit with friends or family.
 Stop by for dinner and nosh on bites like crispy maitake mushrooms, black bean dip, queso fundido, and ropa vieja “birria” tacos.